taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 ## Basic Dynamic Analysis

-Ok, here is where things get a bit more interesting (imo).
+Ok, here is where things get a bit more interesting.

 In this section, we'll detonate the malware sample and use various tools to trace its behavior.

+Remember, detonating malware irresponsibly can have severe consequences.

+Have fun, learn...but dont "blow yourself up".

 > Before we start, make sure you save a snapshot of FlareVM so you can easily revert once you've detonated the sample.
 This allows us to have a clean slate for every detonation so that we don't contaminate our analysis.
 {: .prompt-warning}